Malcolm X: Beliefs in the Nation of Islam

-Malcolm X said that Islam was the "true religion of Black mankind" and that Christianity was "the White man's religion" that had been imposed upon African Americans by their slave-masters.
-He said that the Nation of Islam followed Islam as it was practiced around the world, but the Nation's teachings varied from those of other Muslims because they were adapted to the "uniquely pitiful" condition of Black people in the United States.
+Malcolm X said that Islam was the "true religion of black mankind" and that Christianity was "the white man's religion" that had been imposed upon African Americans by their slave-masters.
+He said that the Nation of Islam followed Islam as it was practiced around the world, but the Nation's teachings varied from those of other Muslims because they were adapted to the "uniquely pitiful" condition of black people in the United States.
 He taught that Wallace Fard Muhammad, the founder of the Nation, was God incarnate, and that Elijah Muhammad was his Messenger, or Prophet.
 (Note: Malcolm X told Lewis Lomax that "The Messenger is the Prophet of Allah."
 On another occasion, he said, "We never refer to the Honorable Elijah Muhammad as a prophet.")

-While the civil rights movement fought against racial segregation, Malcolm X advocated the complete separation of Blacks from Whites.
+While the civil rights movement fought against racial segregation, Malcolm X advocated the complete separation of blacks from whites.
 The Nation of Islam proposed the establishment of a separate country for African Americans in the southern or southwestern United States as an interim measure until African Americans could return to Africa.
-Malcolm X suggested the United States government owed reparations to Black people for the unpaid labor of their ancestors.
-He also rejected the civil rights movement's strategy of nonviolence, advocating instead that Black people should defend themselves.
+Malcolm X suggested the United States government owed reparations to black people for the unpaid labor of their ancestors.
+He also rejected the civil rights movement's strategy of nonviolence, advocating instead that black people should defend themselves.

 Later independent views

 Palestine

 Earlier in 1959, Malcolm X visited and met with religious leaders at Al-Aqsa mosque as a representative of Elijah Muhammad.
 Later in 1964, X visited the Khan Younis refugee camp in Gaza where he visited a local hospital and dined with religious leaders in Gaza.
 He also met Palestinian poet, Harun Hashem Rashid, who recounted to him how he narrowly escaped the Khan Younis massacre of 1956.
+Witnessing conditions in refugee camps firsthand, Malcolm X drew direct parallels between the subjugation of Black Americans and the displacement of Palestinians, stating "the same white supremacy that lynches Black people in America bombs villages in the Congo and bulldozes homes in Palestine."
 A few weeks later, Malcolm X headed to Cairo where he met with members of the Palestinian Liberation Organization.
-These meetings and experiences inspired Malcolm X to write an essay entitled "Zionist Logic" that was published in the Egyptian Gazette.
+These meetings and experiences inspired Malcolm X to write an essay entitled "Zionist Logic" that was published in The Egyptian Gazette.
 In this essay Malcolm X explained how the "present occupation of Arab Palestine has no intelligent or legal basis in history" and described how Zionism was essentially a colonial and imperialist project:

 The ever-scheming European imperialists wisely placed Israel where she could geographically divide the Arab world, infiltrate and sow the seed of dissension among African leaders and also divide the Africans against the Asians.

 Following his return to the United States, Malcolm X continued to speak about the issue of Palestine describing in 1965 in one of his speeches in Detroit how "We need a free Palestine...
 We don't need a divided Palestine.
 We need a whole Palestine."